sandeeptiwari6/cooksmart/README.md

 | reviews | string | Reviews associated with the recipe |

-## Dataset Requirements that need to be met for new datasets
+## Dataset Requirements new recipe datasets

 Incase you decide to use your own dataset other than the one listed above, please make sure your dataset meets the following requirements: